 In Hong Kong, this day is also a day for hiking and enjoy the cooler weather and the outdoors.

-Check out this video of a "visit" to the ancestors:
+Check out this video with the latest in offerings:

 Thank you for visiting www.hong-kong-traveller.com!